 A former senior executive with a major Swiss company, Graham and his wife moved to the village when they returned to the UK in 2012.
 Graham hopes to bring his skills and experiences to the successful delivery of this project.

 Mike Blair (Vice-Chair)

 Mike is a retired data architect.
 Having consulted with various businesses in sectors such as banking, local and central government, retail and hospitality, he hopes that his experience of evaluating and influencing business projects will benefit HOTV.

 After many years of corporate life, primarily involved with international energy and UK retail, David and his wife moved to Stoke St Gregory in April 2012 to live in a converted cowshed.
 Keen to see the village remain vibrant, they now enjoy their smallholding and finding new and exotic names for the chickens, sheep and geese.

-John Davison (Fundraiser)
+John Davison (Operations Manager)